antaalt/AkaBaseCode/README.md

 `git submodule add git@github.com:antaalt/Aka.git lib/Aka`

 The path here is important because some code expect aka to be in lib/Aka.
 Should be changed int the future.
-Run `git init-submodule update --init --recursive` to download all dependencies, then checkout the `vulkan-backend` branch of aka for latest changes & update submodules.
+Run `git init-submodule update --init --recursive` to download all dependencies.

 ## Create !